 The Palm Beach County Beekeepers Association does NOT do LIVE Bee Removals.

-We strongly discourage our members, who do not have the proper insurance and license, from attempting any live bee removals.
+We strongly discourage our members who do not have the proper insurance and license from attempting any live bee removals.

 We recommend that you contact more than one of the members listed below with a detailed description of your bee problem.
 With the understanding that they are independent contractors, with differing amounts of experiences and skill levels.
 Some on the list are companies while some are independent beekeepers.
-Some of them carry liability and professional insurance.
-Some do not.

 Members, in order to add your name to the list above you must have your membership dues currently paid and complete a minimum of 12 hours of volunteer service annually to Palm Beach County Beekeepers Association.